Deep Reinforcement Learning for Cyber Security: DRL in Cyber Security: A Survey

-To detect intrusions, security experts conventionally need to observe and examine audit data, e.g., application traces, network traffic flow, and user command data, to differentiate between normal and abnormal behaviors \cite{Lopez2020}.
-However, the volume of audit data surges rapidly when the network size is enlarged.
-This makes manual detection difficult or even impossible.
-An intrusion detection system (IDS) is a software or hardware platform installed on host computers or network equipment to detect and report to the administrator abnormal or malicious activities by analysing the audit data.
-An \textit{active IDS} may be able to take appropriate actions immediately to reduce impacts of the malevolent activities.
-Depending on different types of audit data, IDSs are grouped into two categories: host-based or network-based IDS. \textit{Host-based IDS} typically observes and analyses the host computer's log files or settings to discover anomalous behaviors. \textit{Network-based IDS} relies on a sniffer to collect transmitting packets in the network and examines the traffic data for intrusion detection.
-Regardless of the IDS type, two common methods are used: signature-based and anomaly-based detection. \textit{Signature detection} involves the storage of patterns of known attacks and comparing characteristics of possible attacks to those in the database. \textit{Anomaly detection} observes the normal behaviors of the system and alerts the administrator if any activities are found deviated from normality, for instance, the unexpected increase of traffic rate, i.e., number of IP packets per second.
+Regardless of the IDS type, two common detection methods are used: signature-based and anomaly-based detection. \textit{Signature detection} involves the storage of patterns of known attacks and comparing characteristics of possible attacks to those in the database. \textit{Anomaly detection} observes the normal behaviors of the system and alerts the administrator if any activities are found deviated from normality, for instance, the unexpected increase of traffic rate, i.e., number of IP packets per second.
 Machine learning techniques, including unsupervised clustering and supervised classification methods, have been used widely to build adaptive IDSs \cite{Abubakar2017, Jose2018, Roshan2018, Dey2019, Papamartzivanos2019}.
-These methods, e.g. neural networks \cite{Haider2016}, k-nearest neighbors \cite{Haider2016, Deshpande2018}, support vector machine (SVM) \cite{Nobakht2016, Haider2016}, random forest \cite{Resende2018} and recently deep learning \cite{Kim2016a, Chawla2018}, however normally rely on fixed features of existing cyber attacks so that they are deficient in detecting new or deformed attacks.
+These methods, e.g., neural networks \cite{Haider2016}, k-nearest neighbors \cite{Haider2016, Deshpande2018}, support vector machine (SVM) \cite{Nobakht2016, Haider2016}, random forest \cite{Resende2018} and recently deep learning \cite{Kim2016a, Chawla2018, Hassan2020}, however normally rely on fixed features of existing cyber attacks so that they are deficient in detecting new or deformed attacks.
 The lack of prompt responses to dynamic intrusions also leads to ineffective solutions produced by unsupervised or supervised techniques.
 In this regard, RL methods have been demonstrated effectively in various IDS applications \cite{Janagam2018}.
 The following subsections review the use of DRL methods in both host-based and network-based IDSs.